50 Free Things To Do In Memphis

 - Attend a concert show at the Overton Park Shell, weekends in summer and fall—you can even bring in your own picnic and drinks!

 - Run with a Breakaway Running Group

-- In the summer, skip through Peabody Park's splash pad or the fountains in front of City Hall
+- In the summer, skip through a splash pad

 - Immerse yourself in Black Memphis Music History at the FedExForum bollards

 - Stop by all five of the Civil Rights Trail sites in Memphis, starting with Beale Street: